kailash-manasarovar/statement/docs/timeline/2026/april.md

 - And more recently a dream of the future where I am with a grown up woman who I feel is my daughter, but I thought that might be squirrel's daughter, if he has one.
 - Will Davina be coming round one day when my little oeuf realizes the truth and she looks exactly like me?

+### She reminds me of my mother

+- I have a massive memory fly in during the first week where all the attendees were pretty cool and loving.
+- It's from [the first course I did with Steve](../2011-to-2020/2020.md#she-reminds-me-of-my-mother) when I was perplexed about why Steve's slides had this seagull in them.
+- I was so obsessed with these incongruent photos at the time I actually asked him, in amongst nearly a hundred professional psychotherapists asking very normal questions, why he had a photo of a seagull in his slides.
+- He answered that the seagull had been following him around in Dublin in a park, and the bird had reminded him of his mother.
+- I was amazed to remember this, and thought about [the tears from March 2023](../2023/march.md#dreaming-of-the-trumpet-teacher) and wondered if I'd channeled the man's mother at that moment...
+- But then later, I remembered my mother always told me she wants to be a seagull when she comes back, and I always had this feeling she'd be at the window ledge at my house looking for food, and following me around, and pooing everywhere.
+It was a bit of a joke between us.

 ### I stepped in the chili sauce

 - Agents everywhere we go.